firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-137:9">Happy shall he be, that taketh and dasheth thy little ones against the stones.</p>

-<p id="psa-138:1"><A Psalm of David.> I will praise thee with my whole heart: before the gods will I sing praise unto thee.</p>
+<p id="psa-138:1">I will praise thee with my whole heart: before the gods will I sing praise unto thee.</p>

 <p id="psa-138:2">I will worship toward thy holy temple, and praise thy name for thy lovingkindness and for thy truth: for thou hast magnified thy word above all thy name.</p>